-Private key: e.g. 2048-bit RSA key - with corresponding public key.
-The private keys are encrypted by the master key or a key-encrypting key when outside the TRSM.

-Public key (corresponding to a private key) authenticity may be protected with a certificate created by a Certification Authority signature.
-Certificate Management and Certification Authorities are complex subjects warranting separate discussion which is outside the scope of this document (for more information see [4] and [15]).

-Session key: symmetric key used in a protocol between nodes in a network.
+- Private key: e.g. 2048-bit RSA key with corresponding public key.
+The private keys are encrypted by the master key or a key-encrypting key when outside the TRSM. - Public key (corresponding to a private key) authenticity may be protected with a certificate created by a Certification Authority signature.
+Certificate Management and Certification Authorities are complex subjects warranting separate discussion which is outside the scope of this document (Error!
+Reference source not found. and [11]). - Session key: symmetric key used in a protocol between nodes in a network.
 The session key may be randomly generated and encrypted with the correspondent parties public key or it may be derived as a function of the correspondent parties keys (see section 4.2.5).